 Compensatory pupils are counted and calculated at the site where the students are being educated.
 A pupil is counted as a compensatory pupil if the pupil is eligible for free or reduced price meals.
-Eligibility for free and reduced price meals is set by the federal government at 130 percent and 185 percent of the federal poverty guidelines, respectively (for fiscal year 2016, these percentages limited yearly income for a family of four to not more than \$31,536 and \$44,868).
+Eligibility for free and reduced price meals is set by the federal government at 130 percent and 185 percent of the federal poverty guidelines, respectively (for fiscal year 2017, these percentages limited yearly income for a family of four to not more than \$31,591 and \$44,955).
 The compensatory pupil count is conducted during the fall at each school site.
+In addition to parent-reported data, school districts may also qualify students through "direct match" with income information held by the state for participants in certain public assistance programs.